-The regalia reflect a homage to the more than 700 years of academic traditions.
-This post descodes the academic regalia and describes the ceremony.
+The academic regalia reflect a homage to the more than 700 years of education traditions.
+This post explains how to decode regalia and describes the commencment ceremony at the University of Alaska Fairbanks.

 - Alaska Flag Song